horia141/horia141.github.io/_drafts/raynor.md

 Raynor is by no means an original piece of work.
 It owes a debt of gratitude to [Protocol Buffers](https://developers.google.com/protocol-buffers/), [Thrift](http://thrift.apache.org/), [Avro](https://avro.apache.org/), [Cap'n Proto](https://capnproto.org/), [JSON Schema](http://json-schema.org/), [Json.NET](http://www.newtonsoft.com/json), and a host of other similar technologies, since people have been dealing with this stuff for quite some time.

 What it does add is an improvement in one of my personal pain-points, which is more involved checking of the actual input.
-I believe that when designing Internet applications we should be really thorough in how we model data and how we check the inputs and outputs of our systems are good.
+I believe that when designing Internet applications we should be really thorough in how we model data and how we check the inputs and outputs of our systems.
 And just looking at something structurally is many times not enough.
-Most other solutions look at the structure of the input and then do the most basic of type checks.
+Unfortunately this is what most of the options from above do.
 JSON Schema goes a little bit further, since it has a set of builtin constraints on particular fields, but it doesn't go nearly far enough.
 So I wanted something which would allow the expression of more complex assertions about entities.
 This naturally involved expressing them in a programming language, rather than just declaratively.
 It also limited the initial solution to be bound to a programming language, rather than its own stand-alone IDL.
 The choice of JavaScript/TypeScript was natural because it's found on both clients and servers alike, and is quite popular to boot.

 A second improvement is that the entities produced by Raynor are instances of regular JavaScript classes.
 They aren't auto-generated by some tool and they aren't restricted _too much_.
 You can have extra methods on them, extra fields, an interesting constructor and you can even build them into hierarchies of classes or do more complex things with them.

 A non-goal for Raynor was providing a "wire format".
 Tools like Protocol Buffers, Thrift etc. also define their own, and these dictate how an object is transformed into a representation suitable for transfer outside of the generating process' memory.
 Raynor doesn't do that, but rather relies on external mechanisms.
 Most of the time this means relying on JSON and `JSON.parse`/`JSON.stringify` for serialization and deserialization.
 This opens up the possibility for using different mechanisms which extend it's range of usages, however.
 URL encoding or form encoding are two examples, but also other methods of parsing JSON, such as `fetch`'s [`response.json`](https://developer.mozilla.org/en-US/docs/Web/API/Body/json) or Express' [`body-parser`](https://www.npmjs.com/package/body-parser).
 As long as it can turn _bytes_ into a JavaScript object it can be used, basically.

-In the future it might be the case that some support for wire formats is added, for convenience's sake, but also to support more advanced usage, such as multiple levels of serialization.
+In the future it might be the case that some support for wire formats is added, for convenience's sake, but also to support more advanced usage, such as multiple levels of serialization applied to a single entity.

 Another non-goal for Raynor was providing RPC "service definitions".
 This is mostly on account of trying to follow the old adage ["Do One Thing And Do It Well"](https://en.wikipedia.org/wiki/Unix_philosophy#Do_One_Thing_and_Do_It_Well).
-Furthermore, RPC vs REST vs GraphQL vs what-have-you is not a done battle, and it's prudent to be agnostic to those things.
+Furthermore, RPC vs REST vs GraphQL vs what-have-you is not a done battle, and it's prudent to be agnostic to these things.
 Extra bits can be built upon it rather than tightly integrated, in any case.

-Anywho, I'll wrap up now, since this article is already many times larger than all the stuff I've written on the blog.
+Anywho, I'll wrap up now, since this article is already quite large.
+Hope it was an interesting read as well.